Distributionally Robust Data Join: Experiments

-We take the common feature to be the first 5 features for (BC, HD) and 4 for IO --- i.e. $m_1 = 5$ and $4$ respectively.
-For 1vs8, we used $m_1=32$, the first half bits of the 8x8 image.
-And the remaining features are the auxiliary features $\cA$: $m_2=25, 30, 8$, and $32$ for BC, IO, HD, and 1vs8 respectively.
-For all datasets, we set the test size to be 30\% of the entire dataset.
-Then, we set $(n_P, v) = (20, 5)$, $(20, 10)$, $(30, 5)$, $(30, 10)$ for BC, IO, HD, 1vs8 respectively.
-In other words, we imagine the total number of points in our labeled sets $S_P$ and the number of features to be very small.
-For BC and IO, we also try a case when the number of common features is a lot more --- $m_1 = 25$.

 We compare our method of joining $S_A$ and $S_P$, which we denote as DJ, to the following baselines: \begin{enumerate} \item LR: Logistic regression trained on $S_P$ \item RLR: Regularized logistic regression on $S_P$ \item LRO: Logistic regression on overlapped data $\{(x_i, a_i, y_i)\}_{i=n_P+1}^{n_P +v}$ \item RLRO: Regularized logistic regression on overlapped data $\{(x_i, a_i, y_i)\}_{i=n_P+1}^{n_P +v}$. \item FULL: full training on $\{(x_i, a_i, y_i)\}_{i=1}^{n_{\text{train}}}$ \end{enumerate} where FULL is simply to show the highest accuracy we could have achieved if the labeled dataset actually had the auxiliary features and the unlabeled dataset had the labels.

-We include the parameters used for each of these baselines and our method (DJ) and how they were chosen in Appendix \ref{app:experiments}.
-It can be seen that the use of the additional auxiliary features through our data join method seems to help achieve better accuracy than the baselines that we considered.
+The results of the experiment can be found in Table \ref{tab:UCI-accuracy}, and we include further details of the experiment in Appendix \ref{app:experiments}.
+Without any distribution shift, the distributionally robust data join method is solving a somewhat harder problem than the other baselines because of its hedging against other nearby distributions.
+Yet it can be seen that the use of the additional auxiliary features through our data join method helps achieve better accuracy than the baselines.